 3. Side Bends

-When it comes to targeting your obliques, side bends can be an effective movement.
-The thing is, just like with ab machines, zealous gym goers gunning for washboard abs often overload with heavy weights and increase their risk of injury, says Laurita.
+When it comes to targeting your obliques, side bends can be effective.
+The thing is, just like with ab machines, zealous gym-goers gunning for washboard abs often overload with heavy weights and increase their risk of injury, Laurita says.

 And as with any exercise, when it comes to side leans, you must consider whether the movement works for your body.
 "You should factor in muscular imbalances, injuries, the physical demands of your job, your everyday life and contraindications specific to your body in order to perform them correctly," Johnson says.

-For example, a pregnant woman may not want to do side bends since they can place extra strain on her linea alba (a fibrous structure that runs down the middle of your abdomen which keeps your ab muscles close to each other).
+For example, a pregnant person may not want to do side bends since they can place extra strain on the linea alba (a fibrous structure that runs down the middle of your abdomen which keeps your ab muscles close to each other).

 What You Should Do Instead

 Plus, multi-joint body exercises and compound movements are more practical when it comes to preparing your muscles for the physical demands of everyday life.
-"Traditional ab exercises aren't going to be useful when you need your entire body to work in balance as you run for the bus, carry four bags of groceries or pick up a toddler 50 times a day," says Johnson.
+"Traditional ab exercises aren't going to be useful when you need your entire body to work in balance as you run for the bus, carry four bags of groceries or pick up a toddler 50 times a day," Johnson says.

 "Compound movements will address those whole-body movement patterns in order to strengthen your core in a way that's going to be specific to the activity in your lifestyle."